- We are committed to safeguarding the privacy of our website visitors.

 - You should check this page occasionally to ensure you are happy with any changes to this policy.

-- In this Section 6, we have summarised the rights that you have under data protection law.
+- In Section 6, we have summarised the rights that you have under data protection law.
 Some of the rights are complex, & not all of the details have been included in our summaries.
-Accordingly, you should read the relevant laws & guidance from the regulatory authorities for a full explanation of these rights.
+Accordingly, it would be best if you read the relevant laws & guidance from the regulatory authorities for a full explanation of these rights.

 - Your principal rights under data protection law are: